miracleonyenma/express-ts-graphql-starter/README.md

 - Implement rate limiting for API endpoints.
 - Add support for more OAuth providers.
 - Improve error handling and logging.
+- Add more email templates for different scenarios.
+- Support for AWS SES as an additional email provider.